Learn how to sew an apron

 Draw 1-inch squares on a 23-inch by 38-inch sheet of paper and draw the pattern on as shown.

-CLICK HERE to instantly access a free PDF copy of the above pattern to print out for easy reference.
+CLICK HERE to instantly access a free PDF copy of the above pattern to print out for easy reference while you're learning how to sew an apron.

 four eyelets — one at each of the four places indicated on the hem.
 Turn